 The Royalty Liability calculation is based on the Company's current estimates of future Subject Revenues collected by the Company from customers and, in turn, expected Royalty Payments based on these Subject Revenues to be paid to Royalty Holders over the life of the arrangement based on 10 percent of the actual Subject Revenues collected.
 The Warrant Exchange Agreement is on a cash basis meaning that all Royalty Payments to Royalty Holders in a given period are based on cash actually collected by the Company for Subject Revenues in that period.
 The Company recorded the Royalty Liability obligation at fair value as of May 31, 2023, in connection with the acquisition of Cibus Global, LLC.
 The Company will periodically reassess the estimated future Royalty Payments using internal projections and external sources.
 Any change in estimated future Royalty Payments, resulting from changes in Cibus' business model and anticipated Subject Revenues, is recognized prospectively as an adjustment to the effective yield as an increase or decrease to interest expense.

-As of September 30, 2024, the Royalty Liability reflected an effective yield of 17.8 percent.
-As of December 31, 2023, the Royalty Liability reflected an effective yield of 21.7 percent.
+As of June 30, 2024, and December 31, 2023, the Royalty Liability reflected an effective yield of 21.7 percent.

 The Royalty Liability activity is as follows: